 On the other hand, there are some doctors who believe that a baby conceived using IVF is just like any other baby and vaginal delivery is a safe option.
 The decision should be taken on the basis of comprehensive condition of the mother, rather than being biased by the fact that the pregnancy is a precious one.

-Gaudium IVF is a reputed infertility clinic which has dealt with a number of complicated cases and helped numerous couples handle their precious pregnancies successfully.
+Gaudium IVF is a reputed IVF centre which has dealt with a number of complicated cases and helped numerous couples handle their precious pregnancies successfully.
 For getting a free second opinion from Dr Manika Khanna, visit Gaudium IVF.